jlinford/sc20-hackathon/index.md

-Join us for the SC20 Arm Scalable Vector Extension Hackathon!
+Join us for another Arm Scalable Vector Extension Hackathon!
 This hands-on, non-NDA event will introduce vector length agnostic programming and jumpstart developers targeting the the first CPU to implement SVE, the Fujitsu A64FX.
 Hands-on exercises will introduce SVE compilers, libraries, and tools from Fujitsu, Cray, Arm, and GNU, and show how popular HPC codes can take advantage of SVE.

 # Schedule